uhppoted/node-red-contrib-uhppoted/README.md

 #### Installation

+To install the stable version use the `Menu - Manage palette` option and search for `node-red-contrib-uhppoted`, or run the following command in your Node-RED user directory (typically `~/.node-red`:

+    npm i node-red-contrib-uhppoted

+Restart your Node-RED instance and you should have the `uhppoted` nodes available in the palette.

-The nodes are currently only installable from the [node‑red‑contrib‑uhppoted](https://github.com/uhppoted/node-red-contrib-uhppoted) _github_ repository:
+If you want to try the development version from the [node‑red‑contrib‑uhppoted](https://github.com/uhppoted/node-red-contrib-uhppoted) _github_
+repository:

-    cd ~\.node-red\node_modules
+    cd ~/.node-red/node_modules
     git clone https://github.com/uhppoted/node-red-contrib-uhppoted.git
     cd node-red-contrib-uhppoted
     npm install